 Media representation plays a critical role in how people of color and women are perceived by the public.
-Headlines, photos, social media previews, and content of articles can be used directly, or taken out of context, to spread racist and sexist ideas, encourage or legitimize disinformation, and fuel conspiracy theories that sow distrust, undermine our democracy, disintegrate our sense of shared reality, and spark violence.
+Headlines, photos, social media previews, and other content can be used directly, or taken out of context, to spread racist and sexist ideas, encourage or legitimize disinformation, and fuel conspiracy theories.
+Just over a year ago, our nation saw first hand that disinformation combined with racism and sexism sows distrust, undermines our democracy, disintegrates our sense of shared reality, and sparks violence.
+The media must do everything in its power to ensure that racism, sexism, and disinformation do not derail the historic nomination of the first Black woman to the Supreme Court.

-Disinformation and bias can inspire both online and offline attacks intended to delegitimize, depersonalize, and ultimately dissuade women and people of color from participating in politics.
+Disinformation and bias can inspire both online and offline attacks intended to delegitimize and dehumanize women and people of color-and ultimately dissuade them from participating in politics.
 Women of color, LGBTQ people, Indigenous people, people with disabilities, and people who belong to religious minorities are at an even greater risk of becoming targets of disinformation campaigns, hate speech, and real-world violence.

-The media must play a role in ensuring that women and people of color running for, nominated for, or holding positions of power in government are represented fairly.
-This guide will help journalists and social media platforms identify and avoid sexist and racist bias or disinformation when interviewing, writing about, or moderating content about women and people of color.
+The media must help ensure that women and people of color running for, nominated for, and holding positions of power in government are represented fairly.
+Particularly at this unprecedented moment in history, where a Black woman will be nominated to the Supreme Court, it is critical that the media cover this process impartially and not repeat past mistakes.
+This guide will help journalists, radio hosts, podcasters, and social media platforms identify and avoid unintentional sexist and racist bias and combat disinformation when handling content about women and people of color.